Strong cohomological rigidity of toric varieties: Two-stage generalized Bott manifolds

 In this section, we restrict our attention to two-stage generalized Bott manifolds.
-We shall show that any cohomology ring automorphism of a two-stage generalized Bott manifold is realizable by a diffeomorphism.
-In order to do that, we prepare the following two lemmas.
+We show that every cohomology ring automorphism of a two-stage generalized Bott manifold is realizable by a diffeomorphism.
+We prepare the following two lemmas.

-\begin{lemma} [Lemma 5.2 \cite{ch-ma-su10b}] Let $E$ and $E'$ be Whitney sums of complex line bundles over a complex projective space $\CP^n$ of the same dimension.
+\begin{lemma} [Lemma 5.2 \cite{ch-ma-su10b}] Let $E$ and $E'$ be Whitney sums of complex line bundles over the complex projective space $\CP^n$ of the same dimension.
 If $E$ and $E'$ have the same total Chern classes, then $E$ and $E'$ are isomorphic. \end{lemma}